Amazon Labor Day Sale: Take Up to 50% Off Activewear and Athleisure

 While most people were adhering to stay-at-home and quarantine restrictions this spring, athleisure saw a lot of wear.
 Activewear also got attention, as people learned to workout while stuck at home.
 Now that things are opening up again, it's a great time to refresh the athletic wardrobe with essential items.
 But with so much on sale, it's tough to figure out which items to grab.
 That's where we come in!

-Check out the deep discounts on tons of stylish designer fashion items at affordable prices, before it's over.

-Ahead, shop ET Style's favorite athleisure and activewear picks from the Amazon Big Summer Sale so far.
+Ahead, shop ET Style's favorite athleisure and activewear picks from the Amazon Big Labor Day Sale so far.
 And keep checking back here for more deals.

 In our opinion, every girl needs an Adidas Essentials Track Jacket.
 Get it now for 46% off, while supplies last.

-Kendall Jenner, Hailey Baldwin, and Kourtney Kardashian are among the fans of Adidas Originals.
-Get these classic 3-stripe tights at the Nordstrom Anniversary Sale before they sell out.
+Kendall Jenner, Hailey Baldwin and Kourtney Kardashian are among the famous fans of Adidas Originals.
+Get these classic three-stripe tights on sale at Nordstrom before they sell out.

 A deal on workout shorts that stretch for easy movement so you can bike to yoga and back in style.